 We listen to what people like about services and what could be improved; we then share their views with those with the power to make change happen.
 We also share them with Healthwatch England, the national body, to help improve the quality of services across the country.
-People can also speak to us to find information about health and social care services available locally.
+People can also speak to us to find information about health and care services available locally.

 The Healthwatch Champion Role:

 Healthwatch Stockton-on-Tees are looking for volunteer Healthwatch Champions to engage with local community groups, services, and individuals to identify issues faced when accessing health or care services in Stockton–on-Tees.
 The role includes elements of advocacy support to the local community to ensure that their voices are heard and escalated appropriately.

 This work can also help to identify what is working well within service delivery and the sharing of best practices locally and nationally.
 These views can also be shared with those with the power to make changes within health and social care services.